 Theft-in-office charge dismissed against former UT employee

 Jul.
-2—A theft-in-office charge against a former University of Toledo employee was dismissed Thursday in Toledo Municipal Court.
+3—A theft-in-office charge against a former University of Toledo employee was dismissed Thursday in Toledo Municipal Court.

-Drevon Wynn, 42, of Cleveland had been charged May 3 with a felony theft count after the university claimed he failed to turn in a university-issued laptop after his last day of employment April 26.
+Dreyon Wynn, 43, of Bay City, Mich., had been charged May 3 with a felony theft count after the university claimed he failed to turn in a university-issued laptop after his last day of employment April 26.

 Mr. Wynn was living outside Toledo at the time and coordinated a time to drop off the laptop May 27 with a university police officer.